sass/sass-site/source/documentation/at-rules/mixin.md

 Mixins are defined using the `@mixin` at-rule, which is written `@mixin <name> {
 ... }` or `@mixin name(<arguments...>) { ... }`.
 A mixin's name can be any Sass
-identifier, and it can contain any [statement][] other than [top-level statements][].
-They can be used to encapsulate styles that can be dropped into a single [style rule][]; they can contain style rules of their own that can be nested in other rules or included at the top level of the stylesheet; or they can just serve to modify variables.
+identifier that doesn't begin with `--`, and it can contain any [statement] other than [top-level statements].
+They can be used to encapsulate styles that can be dropped into a single [style rule]; they can contain style rules of their own that can be nested in other rules or included at the top level of the stylesheet; or they can just serve to modify variables.

 [statement]: /documentation/syntax/structure#statements
 [top-level statements]: /documentation/syntax/structure#top-level-statements